Relationship and risk management

 Monitoring and analysis

-CU&P’s examination process measures a credit union’s compliance with the Credit Unions and Caisses Populaires Act, 1994 (the Act) and regulations, FSRA rules, FSRA’s By-Law No. 5, and Standards of Sound Business and Financial Practices and other guidance publications.
+CU&IP’s examination process measures a credit union’s compliance with the Credit Unions and Caisses Populaires Act, 2020 (the Act) and regulations, FSRA rules, and other guidance publications.
 Examinations are aligned to the risk profile of the credit union.

 Preparing for an examination